shozabnadeem/webprac/README.md

 # webprac
-this is just my web development pracrice repository
+this is just my web development practice repository